 - Certain medications, such as steroids

 During the early stages, cataracts may have little effect on vision.
 Symptoms vary due to the location of the cataract in the eye (nuclear, cortical, or posterior subcapsular).
-Depending on the type and extent of the cataract, patients may experience the following symptoms:
+Depending on the type and extent of the cataract, people may experience the following symptoms:

 - Cloudy vision